osrf/buildfarm-tools/playbook/buildfarmer/automation_workflows.md

 This action is used to update the buildfarmer database every day, so the buildfarmers can use the latest data to triage the build failures.

+As part of this workflow, job priorities are generated and synced to the public repository as `job_priorities.csv`.

 More information can be found in: [Buildfarm Triage Tools](https://github.com/osrf/buildfarm-tools-private/blob/main/docs/buildfarm_triage_tools.md#database-fetching-scripts)

+For details about the priorities generation logic and local execution, see [Job Priorities](./job_priorities.md).

 This action can be manually triggered by the buildfarmers to update the database at any time.